Birch reduction: Benkeser reduction

 The directing effects of naphthalene substituents remain relatively unstudied theoretically.
 Substituents adjacent to the bridge appear to direct reduction to the unsubstituted ring; β substituents (one bond further) tend to direct reduction to the substituted ring.

 History

 Arthur Birch, building on earlier (1937) work by Wooster and Godfrey who used water, developed the reaction in the 1940s while working in the Dyson Perrins Laboratory at the University of Oxford.
-Birch's original procedure used sodium and ethanol, Alfred L. Wilds later discovered that lithium gives better yields.
+Birch's original procedure used sodium and ethanol, Alfred L. Wilds and Norman A. Nelson later discovered that lithium gives better yields, they published their findings in 1953..
+However the use of lithium, in the Birch reduction, was reported in the celebrated 1951 synthesis of Norethisterone by Luis E. Miramontes, George Rosenkranz and Carl Djerassi who thanked Wilds for information on this modified procedure.

 The reaction was difficult to understand mechanistically, with controversy lasting into the 1990s.

 The case with electron-withdrawing groups is obvious, because the Birch alkylation serves as a trap for the penultimate dianion D. This dianion appears even in alcohol-free reactions.
 Thus the initial protonation is para rather than ipso, as seen in the B-C transformation.